rtous/edcav/spark/README.md

 A .txt file containing the output of all the commands have to be delivered through the proper section within http://atenea.upc.edu

+## ANNEX 1.
+Alternative setup with your own computer

+### A1.1 With Docker

+In order to perform this lab assignment over Docker you could run an Ubuntu container as explained [here](../docker_ubuntu.md).
+Additionally, you should install some dependencies:

+	root@813847d78b39:/# apt-get install -y python
+	root@813847d78b39:/# apt-get install -y python-pip
+	root@813847d78b39:/# apt-get pip install numpy
+	root@813847d78b39:/# apt-get install default-jdk

+You can then jump to section 3.

+### A1.2 Direct installation (without Docker)

+#### Linux, Mac and WSL users

+If you prefer to just install everything in your OS let's first ensure that you have the required dependencies (Java, Python, numpy):

+	$ java –version
+	$ python -V
+	$ python
+	>>> import numpy

+Then you can jump to section 3.

+#### Windows users

+Running Spark on Windows is slightly more difficult.
+First you need to be sure that you meet the following dependencies (we don't provide help for that):

+1. Java 6 or higher
+2. Python 2.7 or higher
+3. Python's numpy package installed
+4. Windows binaries for Hadoop versions (winutils)

+If everything is ok they you can download Spark from https://spark.apache.org/.
+You have to download one of pre-built version in "Choose a package type" section (for instance we tested this hands-on with spark-2.2.1-bin-hadoop2.7).
+Unpack the ...tgz into C:/spark, move there and run bin\pyspark.